Fairmount College of Liberal Arts and Sciences

 Probation and Dismissal Standards

-- Students are placed on probation whenever their cumulative or WSU grade point average falls below 2.000 and they have attempted at least 6 credit hours at Wichita State University.
+- Students are placed on probation whenever their overall or institutional grade point average falls below 2.000 and they have attempted at least 6 credit hours at Wichita State University.

-- Probation is removed when the cumulative and WSU grade point averages reach the required 2.000 level.
+- Probation is removed when the overall and institutional grade point averages reach the required 2.000 level.

-- Students continue on probation when they earn a 2.000 or better semester average but their cumulative or WSU grade point average remains below 2.000.
+- Students continue on probation when they earn a 2.000 or better semester average but their overall or institutional grade point average remains below 2.000.

-- Students will be dismissed at the end of any semester on probation if they fail to earn a semester grade point average at or above the minimum required, and have a cumulative or overall WSU grade point average also below the minimum required.
+- Students will be dismissed at the end of any semester on probation if they fail to earn a semester grade point average at or above the minimum required, and have an overall or institutional grade point average also below the minimum required.
 Students are not academically dismissed at the end of a semester unless they began that semester on academic probation.

 - When dismissed, students may re-enroll only with the permission of the university’s Committee on Admissions and Exceptions, which considers petitions forwarded by the Fairmount College Admissions and Exceptions Committee.